linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 The decision to invest in the project involves a comparison of net present values.
 In what sense is this an option?

 We can interpret equation (1) so as to make the option analogy more apparent.
-When we take the project, we pay  $10 and we commit to paying$ 0.90/year forever.
+When we take the project, we pay  \$10 and we commit to paying\$ 0.90/year forever.
 The present value of this stream of costs is

 $$
 \text {P r e s e n t v a l u e o f c o s t s} = \$ 1 0 + \frac {\$ 0 .
 9 0}{0 .
 0 5} = \$ 2 8